programmador/notesman/readme.md

 #### Database schema

 Add index at least to email column of users table.
 Should be done in a new migration

+#### Validation

+No validation is being performed in the project at all.
+The best decision would be using some kind of easily set up library for that, for example as the one in Laravel.
+The other possible way is to use a form handling library which is able to render, fill, validate, save and highlight errors.

+#### Routing

+FastRoute doesn't include any way to conveniently render route URI's by route names.
+Though maybe it includes one but it's not used in the project anyway.